Graduate School Handbook Part 10 – Research governance

 PGR10.4 Ongoing monitoring - good research practice requirements

-PGR10.4.1 An induction check list is sent to Directors of Studies to ensure that they cover relevant aspects of research conduct as well as other introductory information with their PGR when they arrive at UWE.
+PGR10.4.1 An induction check list is sent to Directors of Studies to ensure that they cover relevant aspects of research conduct as well as other introductory information with their PGR when they arrive at UWE Bristol.

 PGR10.4.2 The RD1 project proposal process is undertaken by the PGR with guidance from the Director of Studies.
-The RD1 proposal will require the Director of Studies to confirm that they have provided advice to the PGR about the key requirements for good research conduct including research ethics and intellectual property.
+The RD1 proposal will require the Director of Studies to confirm that they have provided advice to the PGR about the key requirements for good research governance and research data management, including research ethics and intellectual property, and confirm that the project as proposed by the PGR complies with these.
 PGRs will also be required to confirm that they have received this advice.

-PGR10.4.3 At each subsequent stage (e.g. progression examination and progress review stages 2 & 3) reviewers will check with the PGR that the research governance of the project including ethical approval requirements has not changed
+PGR10.4.3 At each subsequent stage (eg progression examination and progress review stages 2 and 3), reviewers will check with the PGR that the research governance of the project including ethical approval requirements has been complied with and has not changed.

-PGR10.5.1 All research involving human participants, their tissues or data requires ethical approval by the University's Research Ethics Committee (UREC) or one of its Faculty Research Ethics Committees (FRECs) in accordance with the operating procedures set out in chapter 6.3 of the Code of Good Research Conduct.
+PGR10.5.1 All research involving human participants, their tissues or data requires ethical approval by the University's Research Ethics Committee (UREC) or one of its Faculty Research Ethics Committees (FRECs) in accordance with published procedures.

 PGR10.5.2 Research that involves NHS or Social Care organisations, or involves human tissues, may also require review by an NHS REC or the Social Care REC.

 PGR10.5.3 The RD1 proposal form includes a requirement to indicate whether the project will involve human participants.
-It is the Director of Studies responsibility to ensure that ethical approval is gained before the research begins.
+It is the Director of Studies' responsibility to ensure that ethical approval is gained before the research begins.
 Failure to obtain ethics approval where it is a requirement may be regarded as research misconduct.
-Guidance about research ethics and how to apply for ethical approval is available on the UWE Research Ethics webpage
+Guidance about research ethics and how to apply for ethical approval is available on the UWE Bristol Research Ethics web pages.

-PGR10.5.4 If the research involves children, young people or vulnerable adults there are additional requirements for training in safeguarding.
-Guidance on this can also be found the UWE Research Ethics webpage.
+PGR10.5.4 If the research involves children, young people or vulnerable adults, there are additional requirements for training in safeguarding.
+Guidance on this can also be found the UWE Bristol Research Ethics web pages.

 PGR10.6 Intellectual property